Cookie Consent by FreePrivacyPolicy.com

 In Dawakin Kudu, a farming community in Kano State, Nigeria, Saudat Kabir is redefining what it means to be a woman in the horticulture sector as she enjoys the income and respect that come with successfully cultivating tomatoes on her newly acquired plot.

 Like many others in her community, Kabir initially did not see the real business potential in farming.
-That perspective changed in 2023 when the HortiNigeria program was introduced in her community.
+That perspective changed in 2023 when the HortiNigeria program and its partners were introduced in her community.
 Through structured training on good agronomic practices delivered on demonstration plots, Kabir learned step-by-step how to raise healthy seedlings, space crops effectively, and control pests.
 She discovered the importance of using improved seed varieties and when to use mulch and trellising.

 I have learned so much, and that knowledge has made me earn more… to support my entire household.
 I am also more confident in the decisions I am making.